 – Ensuring that the school’s SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.

 – The day to day management of all aspects of the school, this includes the support for students with SEND.

 – Giving responsibility to the SENCo and class teachers but is still responsible for ensuring that your child’s needs are met.

 – Ensuring that the Governing Body is kept up to date about any issues in the school relating to SEND.

 – Making sure that the necessary support is made for any child who attends the school who has SEND.
 Back to top of page

-Chessington Community College is an inclusive, mainstream school that makes provision for every kind of frequently occurring special educational need without a statement of special educational needs / Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, learning difficulties and behaviour difficulties.
+Chessington Community College is an inclusive, mainstream school that makes provision for every kind of frequently occurring special educational need, for students with or without a statement of special educational needs / Education, Health and Care Plan.
+These include dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, learning difficulties and behaviour difficulties.
 If there are other kinds of special educational need which do not occur as frequently and with which the school has less experience, we can access training and advice so that these kinds of needs can be met.

 – That the teacher has the highest possible expectations for your child and all students in their class.

 – That all teaching is based on building on what your child already knows, can do and can understand.